slbailey/Retrovue/docs/domain/Source.md

 All operations support identification by name, UUID, or external ID.
 The CLI provides both human-readable and JSON output formats.
 All operations support `--test-db` for isolated testing and `--dry-run` for preview operations.

+## Bulk / wildcard operations on Sources

+Operators MAY issue bulk actions against multiple sources using wildcard-style identifiers.

+The source_id argument in destructive commands (such as `retrovue source delete`) MAY be:

+- a specific source identifier (UUID, external_id, or exact name)
+- a wildcard pattern (e.g. "test-*" or "*_temp")
+- the special token "*" meaning "all matching sources"

+Wildcard matching is performed against name and external_id.
+It does not guess or fuzzy-match.
+Pattern rules MUST be documented in the contract for that command.

+Wildcard deletion is primarily intended for cleanup of non-production / test data sets (for example, tearing down dozens of throwaway sources created during development or automated testing).
+It exists to prevent operator fatigue and manual loops.

+**PRODUCTION SAFETY**: Production safety rules still apply.
+A source that cannot be deleted under production rules (for example, any source whose assets appear in PlaylogEvent or AsRunLog) MUST NOT be deleted even if it matches a wildcard. `--force` MUST NOT override this behavior.

+A bulk delete that partially succeeds MUST still run inside a transaction per source (not one global transaction across all matches).
+Each source delete is atomic, consistent with the normal single-source delete contract.

+**Operational intent:**
+- Wildcards are allowed to accelerate cleanup of safe / disposable sources.
+- Wildcards do not grant new powers to violate production safety guarantees.
+- In production, protected sources MUST survive, even if other matched sources are removed.

 ## Naming rules

 The canonical name for this concept in code and documentation is Source.